By Jeff Headrick, Financial Planner

 I will share some research with you from very reputable sources towards the end of this article regarding ROI (return on investment), which most research has found to be about 3% on average when you evaluate the research from all the sources mentioned just below.
 (You can also find them in the footnotes of this article).

 That being said, I believe that most AUM fees are for just that— managing assets.

 A sweeping and comprehensive financial plan is typically not included in that 1% to 2% AUM fee.
-If you want a comprehensive financial plan, you would typically pay $1,000-$3,000 for the initial financial plan, plus 1%-2% AUM fee to have your money professionally managed and monitored in a custom portfolio of stocks and bonds.
+If you want a comprehensive financial plan, you would typically pay $1,000-$3,000 for the initial financial plan based on an average of 12 hours of planner time, plus 1%-2% AUM fee to have your money professionally managed and monitored in a custom portfolio of stocks and bonds.

 Working with a Financial Planner: Is it Worth the Cost?*

 I’m excited about the financial planning revolution.
 I think it’s going to change the world for the better.
 Every year more and more younger people are asking the right questions.
 The millennial and gen-x generation are not afraid to ask for help.
 And with technology and finance bringing quality advice closer to their reach than ever, many are wondering if they should start earlier than their parents with professional financial guidance.